 Distribution of material is another challenge.
 When working with teams an efficient method for sharing footage and data, to a coaching team and/or player is crucial and sometimes also extends even to sharing across a whole league.

 #3 How do you make it a part of your current workflow and coaching process?

 Regardless of the setup of your video analysis capabilities, the success will ultimately be defined by how well you manage to integrate it into the overall workflow and coaching process.
-For large organizations this is often turns out to be the biggest challenge.
+For large organizations, this is often turning out to be the biggest challenge.